Music: Composition, PhD

 Musicianship Requirement

-Pass: A Pass on all portions of the examination is required for admission to the Ph.D. program.
+Pass: A Pass on all portion of the examination is required for admission to the Ph.D. program.

 Ph.D Composition

-Candidates will produce a major musical composition as a PhD dissertation, the nature of which must be approved by the composition faculty, which serves as the dissertation committee.
-It is understood that during the two semesters leading up to completion of the dissertation the student and advisor will be in regular contact regarding the progress of the dissertation.
-A final draft of the PhD dissertation must be submitted for review to the composition faculty by March 1 of the last semester of study, and the completed, approved composition, incorporating any changes recommended by the faculty, must be submitted to the graduate group faculty by April 1 of the graduation term.
+Candidates will produce a major musical composition as a Ph.D. dissertation, the nature of which must be approved by the composition faculty, which serves as the dissertation committee.
+It is understood that during the two semesters leading up to the completion of the dissertation the student and advisor will be in regular contact regarding the progress of the dissertation.
+A final draft of the Ph.D. dissertation must be submitted for review to the composition faculty by March 1 of the last semester of study, and the completed, approved composition, incorporating any changes recommended by the faculty, must be submitted to the dissertation committee by April 1of the graduation term.

 Language Requirement